Bree Hall

-Aubryanna "Bree" Hall (born June 28, 2003) is an American professional basketball player for the Indiana Fever of the Women's National Basketball Association (WNBA).
+Aubryanna "Bree" Hall (born June 28, 2003) is an American professional basketball player for the Indiana Fever of the Women's National Basketball Association (WNBA) and Athletes Unlimited Pro Basketball.
 She played college basketball at South Carolina.
 She was selected 20th overall by the Indiana Fever in the 2025 WNBA draft.

 High school career

 Hall played basketball for Wayne High School in Huber Heights, Ohio.
 As a senior, she averaged 25.6 points, 7.1 rebounds and 3.3 steals per game, earning McDonald's All-American and Ohio Ms. Basketball honors.
 Hall left as Wayne's all-time leading scorer, surpassing the boys' record held by Travis Trice.
 She received her first college offer from Dayton in eighth grade.
 Rated a five-star recruit by ESPN, she committed to play college basketball for South Carolina over offers from Kentucky, Mississippi State, North Carolina State, Ohio State, Tennessee, and Texas.

 College career

 As a freshman at South Carolina, Hall averaged 2.7 points and 1.5 rebounds in 9.2 minutes per game, helping her team win the national championship.
 In her sophomore season, she became a key bench player, averaging five points and 1.9 rebounds per game, as South Carolina reached the Final Four of the 2023 NCAA tournament.
 As a junior, Hall entered the starting lineup, replacing Brea Beal.